Yoga in the Schools Symposium

 Leah Kalish, and more.

-Join other leaders in the yoga-in-the-schools movement to explore the opportunities and challenges of this work.
-This first-of-its-kind event is hosted by Kripalu’s Institute for Extraordinary Living, in partnership with the University of Virginia’s Contemplative Sciences Center and Curry School of Education, and is made possible through the generous support of Beth and Peter Levin.
+The Yoga in the Schools Symposium is an opportunity to join leaders in the yoga-in-the-schools movement to explore the opportunities and challenges of this work.
+This first-of-its-kind event was hosted on April 23–25, 2014, by Kripalu’s Institute for Extraordinary Living, in partnership with the University of Virginia’s Contemplative Sciences Center and Curry School of Education, and was made possible through the generous support of Beth and Peter Levin.

 - Keynote by Dr. Timothy B. Baird, Superintendent of the Encinitas (California) Union School District, who implemented a comprehensive yoga program in the schools that has been the focus of legal controversy